goFrendiAsgard/zaruba/README.md

 # 📁 Technical Documentation

-For more comprehensive explanation, please read the [documentation](docs/Documentation.md).
+For more comprehensive explanation, please read the [documentation](docs/documentation.md).

 # 🗺️ Roadmap

 ## Doing

-* Secret input (i.e: user password, token, etc)
+* Refactor
+* Technical Documentation

 ## To do